Quaqqer/saft-lang2/README.md

 # saft-lang

-Saft is a general purpose programming language, developed by me for fun.
+Saft is, one day going to be, a general purpose programming language, developed by me for fun.

 ## Goals